-Figure 6-6 Force-displacement graphs with meshes with refinement level 2 and 20 elements in each direction in plane of T-Joint profile.
+Figure 6-8 Force-displacement graphs with meshes with refinement level 2 and 20 elements in each direction in plane of T-Joint profile.
 Graph 2 has the additional data set of the 20_2_r2 mesh to allow visibility of other data sets.

-The smoothed meshes all had the same number of elements.
-It can be seen in Figure 6-6 that as the number of smoothing iterations increases the oscillations in the load-displacement response increases.
+The smoothed meshes all had the same number of starting elements.
+It can be seen in Figure 6-8 that as the number of smoothing iterations increases the oscillations in the load-displacement response increases.
 This is because of the effect from the increasingly poorly shaped elements produced by successive smoothing iterations.
 The effect can be seen starting from the models with smoothing levels over 10, so the number of smoothing iterations was set at 5.

 For models with varying levels of refinement meshes with maximum refinement levels of 1, 2 and 3 were run without any smoothing iterations.
 Further refinements led to poor mesh construction due to the number of elements.
-This produced the following graphs in figure 6-6.
+This produced the following graphs in figure 6-9.

-Figure 6-7 Tensile pull-off force-displacement graph for maximum refinments 1, 2 and 3.
+Figure 6-9 Tensile pull-off force-displacement graph for maximum refinments 1, 2 and 3.
+The line for U_20_r1 is obscured by the U_20_r2 line.

 Refinement causes the number of elements to increase because of the subdivision of elements close to material boundaries.
 As can be seen the increase in refinement level between level 1 and 2 produced very similar graphs.
 As the refinement causes the cross-section shape to be better captured, refinement level 2 was judged to be the most appropriate.

-Figure 6-8 T-Joint pull-off force-displacement graphs for models with 5 smoothing iterations, refinement level 2 and varying numbers of elements in the x-y plane.

-As can be seen from figure 6-8, increasing the number of elements beyond 20 did not yield any difference in the force-displacement response.
+As can be seen from figure 6-10, increasing the starting number of elements beyond 20 did not yield any difference in the force-displacement response.
 However, as the number of elements increases there is an increase in the oscillation in the result.
 This is caused by noise from the explicit procedure.
 Since further increasing the number of elements only produced extra noise without altering the stiffness response, the number of elements was set to 20.

+Figure 6-10 T-Joint pull-off force-displacement graphs for models with 5 smoothing iterations, refinement level 2 and varying numbers of elements in the x-y plane.

 The final parameters chosen for the octree voxel mesh were 20 elements in the x-y plane, smoothed with 5 iterations of the smoothing algorithm and refined to a maximum level of 2.
 This mesh took 20 minutes to run on a standard desktop PC with 4 cores.
 This is well within a reasonable time frame for optimisation.